shizacat/zato2.0.8_docker/README.md

 # Patches

-* GH567 - Alternative solution.
-Added the ability to not set the TTL (expiration) for messages.
+* GH567 - Added the ability to not set the TTL (expiration) for messages.

 # Docker